Programs and Processes in Linux - 2

 Use the

-flag to retain the parent shell's environment when running commands withsudo
+-Eflag to retain the parent shell's environment when running commands withsudo.Define environment variables to keep using the

 Security Implications: